ziritrion/ml-zoomcamp/07_project/README.md

 * `environment.yml`: environment file for creating a new Conda virtual environment with the packages listed in `requirements.txt`.
 * `environment-all.yml`: environment file for creating a new Conda virtual environment with the packages listed in `requirements-all.txt`.
 * `Dockerfile`: a dockerfile for containerizing the Flask app.
-* `Dockerfile-old`: a second dockerfile provided for convenience.
+* `Dockerfile-lean`: a second dockerfile provided for convenience.
 * `scratch.ipynb`: a simple scratch notebook with code for testing.
 Useful to send requests to `predict.py`.

 # Run the code